 -The people were friendly, but not in the way that I was accustomed to.
 However, I came to realize that it was their respect for individual privacy.
 It’s one of the things I truly value.
 Therefore, I came to understand that people are basically the same everywhere you go.
 I had been judging friendliness on a regional basis.

 -The locals’ taste in food was lackluster.
 We had moved from a city renowned for its cuisine.
-I had to adapt to the idea that good food by my standards was not going to be found.
+I adapted to the fact that restaurants catered to the preferences of the people in the area, not mine.

 -Grocery stores did not carry all of the foodstuffs I had used for years.
 After a while, I found substitutes.
 Eventually, I discovered that I could find some of my favorite brands if I took the time to look.